IBM/dstc-noesis/README.md

 - Precision = (number of correct sentences selected) / (total number of sentences selected)
 - Recall = (number of correct sentences selected) / (total number of correct sentences in all sets)

-We are also considering a number of other metrics for the purpose of analysing system behaviour, but those will not be the official metric used for ranking.
+We are also considering a number of other metrics for the purpose of analyzing system behavior, but those will not be the official metric used for ranking.

 ### Submission